Illithor/learn-java/README.md

 5. A class is not an object.
 One class.
 Many objects.
 6. To create an object, we need two classes - one *real* class and one *tester* class.
 7. We put the main method under the *tester* class and in that main class we create and access objects in the new class type.
+8. A real Java application =  object talking to object.